 Indulging your skin in a deliciously scented toner or moisturizer feels like a key element of the self-care experience.
-Recent launches in skincare like Rihanna’s highly anticipated Fenty Skin have sparked a healthy debate around the use of fragrance.
+Recent launches in skincare like Rihanna’s highly anticipated Fenty Skin have sparked a healthy debate around the use of fragrance in skincare products.
 For most consumers, scented beauty products are a part of the luxury experience and impact consumer purchasing decisions.

 Still, skincare isn’t a one-size-fits-all approach, and some consumers have a strong reaction to any scents in their personal care products — but it comes down to far more than just individual preferences.
-According to the American Academy of Dermatology, fragrances are considered the leading cause of allergic reactions on the skin, which leads to over 5.7 million physician visits every year.
-So why do brands include fragrance in their formulations so often?
+According to the American Academy of Dermatology, fragrances are considered the leading cause of allergic reactions on the skin, affecting around 1% of the general population.
+So, why do brands include fragrance in their formulations so often?

-The good news is that skincare companies can create formulations that avoid known fragrance ingredients that trigger reactions What’s more, the fragrance percentage in skincare products is usually less than one percent.
-“There is typically some sort of fragrance in any skincare product, even ‘fragrance-free’ products,” notes Dunni Odumosu, a former cosmetic chemist for beauty giant, L’Oreal.
-Cosmetic chemists like Eunice Coffey-Obeng use non-synthetic fragrances like essential oils in her brand, Nuekie.
+The good news is that skincare companies can create formulations that avoid known fragrance ingredients that tend to trigger reactions.
+What’s more, the fragrance percentage in skincare products is usually less than 1%.
+“There is typically some sort of fragrance in any skincare product, even ‘fragrance-free’ products,” notes Dunni Odumosu, a former cosmetic chemist for beauty giant L’Oreal.
+Cosmetic chemists like Eunice Coffey-Obeng use non-synthetic fragrances like essential oils in her brand Nuekie.
 For brands like hers that combine traditional African medicine and modern science to meet the needs of people of color, the specific essential oils incorporated not only mask the odor of ingredients but also provide healing properties.

 Who should absolutely avoid fragrances?

-Some folks with inflammatory skincare conditions like eczema, psoriasis, acne, or rosacea may see their condition worsen.
-Columbus-based esthetician, Shona Gibson shared a list of symptoms associated with fragrance allergies such as itching, small reddish bumps, and increased sensitivity.
-She emphasizes, “For those with darker skin types this can mean having to deal with post-inflammatory hyperpigmentation or scarring, which can take months to fade.”
+Some folks with inflammatory skin conditions like eczema, psoriasis, acne, or rosacea may see their condition worsen with fragranced products.
+Columbus-based esthetician Shona Gibson shared a list of symptoms associated with fragrance allergies, such as itching, small reddish bumps, and increased skin sensitivity.
+She emphasizes, “For those with darker skin types, this can mean having to deal with post-inflammatory hyperpigmentation or scarring, which can take months to fade.”

-Atlanta-based content creator and skincare enthusiast, Florence Williams, suffers from eczema and avoids fragrances due to her experience with redness and flare-ups with using products that include it.
-“I don't mind them in my cleansers because they do wash off, but I prefer them not to be in my serums, moisturizers, or SPF,” says Florence.
-Cleansers with fragrances are less likely to cause a reaction because the contact time is shorter than products that are left of the skin for longer like toners, serums, and sunscreen.
+Atlanta-based content creator and skincare enthusiast Florence Williams suffers from eczema and avoids fragrances due to her previous experience with redness and flare-ups with using products that include them.
+“I don't mind [fragrances] in my cleansers because they do wash off, but I prefer them not to be in my serums, moisturizers, or SPF,” says Florence.
+Cleansers with fragrances are less likely to cause a reaction because the contact time is shorter than products that are left off the skin for longer, like toners, serums, and sunscreen.

 How do I know what type of fragrance my skincare product contains?

-Unfortunately, some brands hide the trade secrets of their full ingredient list under an FDA loophole that allows personal care brands to list ingredients as “fragrances” or “parfum”.
+Unfortunately, some brands hide the trade secrets of their full ingredient list under an FDA loophole that allows personal care brands to list ingredients as “fragrances” or “parfum.”
 To identify fragrant ingredients in your skincare products, look out for other words in the ingredient list like eugenol, geraniol, citronellol, and limonene.
-Dunni — who recently founded House of Arewa, a consultancy for independent beauty brands looking to expand into Africa — calls for increased transparency around listing fragrance ingredients on labels and consumer education on these ingredients.
-Most skincare experts believe that consumers should know what ingredients are in their skincare so they can make more informed decisions about their use.
+Odumosu — who recently founded House of Arewa, a consultancy for independent beauty brands looking to expand into Africa — calls for increased transparency around listing fragrance ingredients on labels, plus consumer education on these ingredients.
+Most skincare experts believe that consumers should know what ingredients are in their products so they can make more informed decisions about their use.

 How do I find out if I have a fragrance allergy?

-When it comes to preventative measures, it's all about avoiding inflammation.
-A report in the American Journal of Clinical Dermatology shows that 1.7 - 4.1 percent of the general population is sensitized to fragrance mixes in cosmetic products.
+The most important thing you can do is proceed carefully with new products.
+A report in the American Journal of Clinical Dermatology shows that 1.7% to 4.1% of the general population is sensitized to fragrance mixes in cosmetic products.
 New York-based esthetician Ashley White recommends that her clients, especially those new to skincare, figure out if they have a fragrance allergy by either visiting an allergist to get tested for potential triggers or conducting a patch test before applying new products.
-To conduct a patch test, Ashley recommends applying a tiny amount of a product behind your ear and/or the inside of your arm because these areas are very delicate.
+To conduct a patch test, Ashley recommends applying a tiny amount of a product behind your ear or the inside of your arm because these areas are very delicate.
 If people with sensitive skin come in contact with fragrances and experience irritation, Ashley also suggests opting for more soothing and anti-inflammatory ingredients such as colloidal oatmeal, aloe vera, and panthenol.